Wine legend Richard Sanford discusses the history of Sanford & Benedict Vineyard

-Gavin and other area winemakers sit down for lunch with Richard Benedict to talk about the historic Sanford & Benedict vineyard.
+Gavin and other area winemakers sit down for lunch with Richard Sanford to talk about the historic Sanford & Benedict vineyard.
 A great piece in the HUFFINGTON POST to learn what makes this vineyard site we use so special.

 Sanford & Benedict: Historic Vineyard’s Story Told for First Time by Co-Founder